FontPeer/node-jdownloader/README.md

 ### Other tips : ###

+ * The testsuite is run against a RemoteControl plugin of version 12612 [http://localhost:10025/get/rcversion to get it](http://localhost:10025/get/rcversion)
+ * To upgrade the plugin, start JDownloader with `-branch NIGHTLY` in the command-line.
+The branch is pretty stable in my experience.
  * Launch JDownloader with `--hide` to prevent Linkgrabber confirmations blocking it:
     `cd ~/.jdownloader; java -Xmx512M -jar JDownloader.jar --hide`
  * JDownloader default ports: Webinterface => 8765, Remote control => 10025